Croismant History, Family Crest & Coats of Arms

 Another 34 words (2 lines of text) are included under the topic Early Croismant Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Croismant family to the New World and Oceana
+Migration of the Croismant family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Croismant or a variant listed above: William Crossman who settled in Virginia in 1637.
 John Crossman settled in Sutton and was one of the original purchasers of land from the Indians in the year 1639.
 John was originally from Taunton, Somerset, England.
 He had one known son, Robert.